Real operator spaces and operator algebras: Introduction

 We showed in \cite[Section 2]{BCK} that $CB(X_c,Y_c)$ is a reasonable complexification of $CB(X,Y)$.
 In places the reader will also need to be familiar with the theory of the injective envelope $I(X)$.
 In the complex case this may be found in e.g.\ \cite{BLM,ER,Pau}.
 The real case was initiated in \cite{Sharma}, and continued in \cite{BCK} (see also Section \ref{inj4} although this is not used much in sections before that).

 A real {\em unital operator space} is a operator space $X$ with a distinguished element $u \in X$ and a real complete isometry $T : X \to B(H)$ with $T(u) = I_H$.
 A real {\em operator system} is a unital operator space $X$ with an involution and a real complete isometry $T : X \to B(H)$ with $T(u) = I_H$ which is selfadjoint (that is $T(x^*) = T(x)^*$).
 The diagonal $\Delta(X) = X \cap X^*$ of a unital real operator space $X$ is a well-defined real operator system independent of representation as in the complex case.
-This follows e.g.\ by by the discussion after Corollary 2.5 in \cite{BT}: suppose that $T : X \to Y$ is a surjective unital complete isometry between real unital operator spaces with $I_H \in X \subset B(H)$ and $I_K \in Y \subset B(K)$.
+This follows e.g.\ by the discussion after Corollary 2.5 in \cite{BT}: suppose that $T : X \to Y$ is a surjective unital complete isometry between real unital operator spaces with $I_H \in X \subset B(H)$ and $I_K \in Y \subset B(K)$.
 Then the canonical extension $\tilde{T}: X + X^* \to B(K) : x + y^* \mapsto T (x) + T (y)^*$ is well defined for $x,y \in X$, is selfadjoint and is a completely isometric complete order embedding onto $Y + Y^*$.
+(Whether this is isometric when $T$ is a unital isometry was posed in \cite{BT} when $X$ and $Y$ are in addition operator algebras.
+In fact this is false even in the complex case.
+Simple counterexamples may be manufactured using the $\cU(X)$ construction from Section 2.2 of \cite{BLM}.)
 We see that $T(X \cap X^*) = Y \cap Y^*$, and that $T$ is selfadjoint on $X \cap X^*$.
 Indeed the results in 1.3.4--1.3.7 in \cite{BLM} hold in the real case, as does Choi's result Proposition 1.3.11 and 1.3.12 and the Choi-Effros Theorem 1.3.13 there (by going to the complexification if necessary).
 Most of this was established in \cite{Sharma,BT} and \cite[Section 4]{ROnr}.
 Example 5.10 in \cite{BT} shows that 1.3.8 in \cite{BLM} fails in the real case, although it is true for unital complete contractions (by e.g.\ 2.4 and 2.5 in \cite{BT}).
 For the Paulsen system we have $\cS(X)_c \cong \cS(X_c)$; indeed this is inherited from the relation $M_2(B(H))_c \cong M_2(B(H)_c)$.